 New York, NY, Sept.
 11, 2001, postmark handstamp

-This handstamp was collected from a postal window on the ground floor of the Church Street Station Post Office, New York, New York, which serviced the World Trade Center.
+This hand stamp was collected from a postal window on the ground floor of the Church Street Station Post Office, New York City, across from the World Trade Center.
 The stamp was last used on September 11, 2001.